MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Spain/how-to-indent-and-validate-chart-of-accounts.md

 ---
 # Indent and Validate Chart of Accounts
-You can indent and validate the chart of accounts in the **G/L Account Card** page.
+You can indent and validate the chart of accounts on the **G/L Account Card** page.
 You can enter a maximum of 20 numbers.
 Accounts are sorted in string order, as shown in the following example.

 1
 10